RogueElectron/Cypher/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/RogueElectron/Cypher)
 HEY, MAJOR CHANGES, all docs were removed becuse they were old and im working on the new docs

-Welcome to the Cypher project documentation.
+hey new docs are out but there is a weird problem so go to open pull requests if you are here for the docs Welcome to the Cypher project documentation.
 This guide provides comprehensive information about the system architecture, implementation details, and development workflows.

 ## NOTICE